drawfind/population_code_addition/README.md

 The typical run time is 1 minute on an Apple M1.

-The code will generate and display 4 figures.
+The code will generate and display four figures.

 Figure 1: Spike trains of the population codes A, B, and A + B.